mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 });
 ```

 That’s it!
 You have a working Mapbox map now.
+Try changing it:
-Try playing with the zoom level to see how this impacts the map.
-Bonus, try setting the coordinates to Burlington, Vermont.
+1. Adjust the zoom level to see how this impacts the map.
+2. Set the center coordinates to two other cities around the world.

 When you have finished experimenting, make sure your code is set to Portland and your zoom level is set to 11 before moving on.